drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 ## Personal accountability
-*Do we disclose who is tweeting?
-Is that important if there's a unified message?*

 There should be a unified message and individual feelings or ideas should **not** be coming in through this account.
 Retweets/quoted tweets can be tweeted without disclosure.
 Individuals should not sign composed tweets with initials.

 ## Dealing with Mistakes
-*If there's a grammar mistake, spelling error, factual error, mis-wording, how do we effectively deal with it?*

 Before posting, we should verify all content as a credible source.